 How often do you daydream about talking to someone else, or simply talking to yourself imagining situations?
 Maybe you notice yourself moving your lips or making hand gestures when you get carried away… you’re not the only one, I do it all the time and speak to clients frequently that worry they’re crazy!
 But you’re not.
 You’re simply good at imagining things visually and need audio input to make sense of things.
+As a yoga teacher I’ve learnt how empowering yoga is because it allows us to pause and reflect on what we’re thinking and feeling so we can stop arguing with ourselves.
 Sometimes working through a conversation in your head can be really helpful, and other times it can lead you completely astray.
 Don’t fall into the latter, recognise these thought pattern road blocks and overcome them so you can use your colourful brain to your advantage.

 We all self-talk.
 We’re just doing it wrong.

 Whether you’re an avid inner conversationalist or only on occasion have a chat in your head, we all have a running commentary in our head of how we’re living life.
 But, the important thing here is to use our self-talk to our advantage.
 Too often we believe everything we think, and we begin to absorb ourselves into these imagined situations like they already exist.
 For example, I used to really hate going to work, and I would imagine being at my desk and having a conversation with my boss about my workload.
 It didn’t ever go down well in my imagination, even though I’d alter the conversation every time.
 I’d get a physical, emotional response and start to get anxious whenever I thought of work and the growing workload I was experiencing.
 This is a perfect example doing self-talk wrong.